 On the other hand, 5G could actually widen the digital divide in parts of the industrialized world and developing nations because the essential infrastructure requires such heavy capital investment and a reliable supply of energy as well.
 Both towers and power can be very expensive.

 If 5G connectivity extends to even most of the industrialized world, it will be truly transformative to the global economy and societies.
-However, the sobering security vulnerabilities of massive IoT systems must be dealt with urgently now if they are to be effectively mitigated.
+However, the sobering security vulnerabilities of IIoT and massive IoT systems must be dealt with urgently now if they are to be effectively mitigated.

 It will require enormous amounts of hard work and creativity to anticipate and thwart attacks on utilities and transportation systems for example, by bad actors adept at using the most critical infrastructure ever: 5G connectivity for harming our physical critical infrastructures.